 If you own real property, you may want to consider transferring it into a revocable trust to ensure your loved ones receive it upon your death.
 Transferring real property into a trust comes with many benefits that should be taken into consideration upon execution of your trust:

 In order to create a valid legal trust, you must fund it with an asset.
-Once the trust is funded with an asset, that asset will be subject to the terms of the trust agreement.
-If your real property is not titled in the name of your trust, it will go through the probate process upon your passage.
+Then, that asset will be subject to the terms of the trust agreement.
+However, if your real property is not titled in the name of your trust, it will go through the probate process upon your passage.

-If you become mentally incapacitated, a court supervised guardianship or conservatorship may be established on your behalf.
-If you have a revocable trust funded with your real property, it will be managed by the trustee instead of a court-appointed guardian or conservator.
-Your real property will be administered according to your desires.
+If you become mentally incapacitated, the court may establish a supervised guardianship on your behalf.
+However, if you have a revocable trust funded with your real property, your trustee will manage it instead.
+By transferring your real property into a trust, you ensure it will be administered according to your desires.

 Some parents hold their real property as joint tenants with the right of survivorship with their children.
-For example, one parent will form a joint tenancy with one child, usually the responsible one, in hopes of him/her selling the home and distributing the proceeds between their siblings.
+For example, a parent may form a joint tenancy with one child in hopes of them selling the home and distributing the proceeds between their siblings.

 How to Transfer Real Estate Into a Trust

-Putting Property in Trust
+Putting Property into a Trust